Richard Spare: Master Printmaker

 A Master Printmaker, Spare has editioned work for many contemporary artists, including David Hockney, Robert Ryman, Francesco Clemente, Donald Sultan, Jim Dine and Keith Haring.
 In 1977 he worked with David Hockney as his assistant, setting up an etching studio for him and printing five editions from Hockney's The Blue Guitar suite.
 Being able to watch Hockney at work on his sets for the Glyndebourne Magic Flute developed Spare's technical interests and appreciation of simple form.

 In 1979 Spare participated in the printing of William Daniell's A Voyage Round Great Britain, topographical views of Great Britain, for the Tate Gallery.
 A posthumous edition of Ceri Richards' images followed 1979–81; sold in conjunction with the exhibition of his work at the Tate Gallery in 1981.

 In the early eighties, Spare was involved in printing the Banks' Florilegium in colour (Egerton-Williams Studio), the largest restorative printmaking project of the twentieth century.
 The plates for the 743 engravings of plants, from watercolours by Sydney Parkinson were made during the first voyage of James Cook to Australia.
 Having been stored in the British Museum for 200 years, wrapped in a paper containing acid, they had become corroded.
 Meticulous restoration and demanding à la poupée printing ended with the Museum's Botanical Editor checking them for botanical correctness before they could be published.

 In 1988 Spare worked in New York with Jasper Johns, proofing and editioning complex carborundum prints.

 Between 1989 and 1990 Spare collaborated with Keith Harring and William S. Burroughs, printing the entirety of The Valley suite at his Wellington Studios in London.
 Published in 1990.
 Other collaborations with Haring included the series Untitled Series (with Sean Kalish) along with independent etchings.

 Artist

 Since the late 1980s Spare has concentrated solely on his own work, which derives from nature and travel, publishing more than 400 images.

 Artwork

-Richard Spare's characteristic hand printed and watercoloured original drypoints are admired for their pared down, and unique, view of the world – 'the joy of being'.
-Colour is a crucial element to Spare's work, each being selected to 'vibrate with the velvet black of the drypoint line'.
+Richard Spare's produces hand-printed and watercolored original dry points characterized by a minimalist style.
+Color is a crucial element to Spare's work, each being selected to 'vibrate with the velvet black of the drypoint line'.
 Spare's Wellington Studio garden in Charlton was designed as a rich source of inspiration.
 Focusing on wildlife it is a 'small haven' for the subjects of many of his works.
 Wellington Studio is a 'homage' to the art of printmaking, with five restored antique etching presses, housed in a converted Victorian coach house.